khanhtt/chat/SIMPLE_API_DOCS.md

   }
 }
 ```
-Notice that at end of every response, there must be a `{ctrl}` packet which indicate that the server already finish responding to the request.
-We could use this packet to mark the end of the response of certain request.

 There are some other differences we need to understand in Tinode.
 But I will just put each of them on the corresponding sections.